All about curative mud in the Crimea

 - eye and dental disease – 87% positive outcomes;

-- skin problems, including psoriasis – 98% efficiency.
+- skin problems, including psoriasis – 98% efficiency of use.

 * The effectiveness of the treatment specified in accordance with the research scientists of Kharkiv University.
 Karazin.